johann-solo/oliveandmango.github.io/_posts/blog/2017-05-31-strawberry-almond-tea-cake.md

             title="Strawberry Almond Tea Cake"
             caption="" %}

 The reaction between the acidity of the orange juice and the baking soda and powder give it it's extra lift, so one of the recipes I was comparing this one too gave some good advice especially if you're going to make it fully gluten free with the almond meal or GF flour.
-As soon as you fold in the dry ingredients to the wet don't dilly dally top it with the berries and almond flakes and put it right into the oven so that it holds its lift or airiness created by the chemical reaction.
+As soon as you fold in the dry ingredients to the wet don't dilly dally, top it with the berries and almond flakes and put it right into the oven so that it holds its lift or airiness created by the chemical reaction.
 <br>
 <br>
 {% include image.html